Skip to content

 What is a credit manager?

-credit manager is someone responsible for overseeing the credit management process.
+credit manager is someone responsible for overseeing credit management processes.
+They usually have backgrounds in finance and/or business administration.

 What is good credit management?

-That’s the ideal.
 In reality, it’s very unlikely all customers will pay all outstanding invoices in full and on time.
 This is why you need a good credit management program and team.

 The benefits of good credit management